Joseph Danks: Biography

 The year after, Danks dropped out of school, left home for several months, and became a vagrant, hitchhiking from various cities to neighboring states.
 During this period, his mental state deteriorated rapidly, showing signs of hypochondriasis and clinical delirium: he constantly moved furniture around the house and deliberately short-circuited the electrical wiring in his home, claiming that he was being watched from the TV.
-He accused his mother and other relatives of trying to poison him, because of which he refused to eat any food prepared in the house and washed the dishes several times a day before consuming the food placed on them.
-Aside from this, Danks also seemingly suffered from auditory hallucinations, as he claimed that he had been in contact with his deceased grandparents.
-He refused any medical help, claiming that drug addiction was something normal in society, as he was convinced that President Ronald Reagan smoked 10,000 blunts a day.
-As he was jobless, Danks lived off money provided by his mother, whom he believed was engaged in printing counterfeit money with his aunt, which he threatened to expose to the police.
-In his free time, Danks associated with local homeless people, and with time, he stopped taking care of his physical appearance, becoming untidy and unclean.
+He accused his mother and other relatives of trying to poison him, and refused to eat any food prepared in the house, and washed the dishes several times a day before consuming the food placed on them.
+Danks also seemingly suffered from auditory hallucinations, as he claimed that he had been in contact with his deceased grandparents.
+He refused any medical help, claiming that drug addiction was something normal in society, as he was convinced that President Ronald Reagan smoked 10,000 "weeds" a day.
+Being jobless, Danks lived off money provided by his mother, whom he believed was engaged in printing counterfeit money with his aunt, which he threatened to expose to the police.
+In his free time, Danks associated with local homeless people, and with time, stopped taking care of his physical appearance, becoming untidy and unclean.

 In October 1982, Danks showed up at a New Jersey elementary school with torn clothes, for which he was taken to the police station.
 Upon returning to Michigan, he again complained of having visions.
-He committed several petty offenses, for which he was forcibly confined to a mental hospital, from which he escaped two weeks later.
+He committed several petty offenses, for which he was forcibly confined to a mental hospital; he escaped two weeks later.
 A few days after his flight, he was found in Florida and returned to the facility, where he received treatment until early 1984.
 Danks was released at the end of his treatment and returned home to his mother.
 At this time, his stepfather, Leroy Danks, who worked as a truck driver, offered him a job to rekindle his relationship with his stepson.
 However, beginning in 1985, Joseph's mental state began to deteriorate again, with him displaying misanthropic characteristics, refusing to visit any fast food restaurants or other public places with his stepfather, demanding that food be brought to him in the truck, and also claiming that an unidentified malevolent entity was chasing him.
 After a while, Danks left his stepfather and again began hitching around the country.
 In 1986, he went to his half-brother, Peter, with whom he lived for several weeks.
 However, after his release from prison two years prior, Peter had become a Jehovah's Witness, had married, and ceased any criminal activities, resulting in quarrels between the two and Joseph's eventual departure.